 Shalman Dentistry

 • Diet.
 You might also want to think about overhauling your diet.
 Eating foods that are rich in antioxidants such as fresh fruits and vegetables helps to protect your overall health, giving your body the nutrients it needs to fight disease and infection.

-For more information about Leukoplakia treatment at Shalman Dentistry, visit our dentistry center in New York or call us: (212) 658-1093
+For more information about Leukoplakia treatment at Shalman Dentistry, visit our dentistry center in New York, book a dentist appointment or call us: (212) 658-1093

+Shalman Dentistry